-(1) Unless otherwise indicated the address of each beneficial owner identified is 35 East 62nd Street, New York, New York 10065.

-- (2) Unless otherwise indicated, each person has sole investment and voting power with respect to the shares indicated.
+- (1) Unless otherwise indicated the address of each beneficial owner identified is 35 East 62nd Street, New York, New York 10065. - (2) Unless otherwise indicated, each person has sole investment and voting power with respect to the shares indicated.
 For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares as of a given date which such person has the right to acquire within 60 days after such date.
-For purposes of computing the percentage of outstanding shares held by each person or group of persons named above on a given date, any security which such person or persons has the right to acquire within 60 days after such date is deemed to be outstanding for the purpose of computing the percentage ownership of such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (3) MacAndrews & Forbes LLC is a direct, wholly owned subsidiary of MacAndrews & Forbes Holdings Inc., a holding company whose sole stockholder is Ronald O. Perelman. - (4) STH Partners L.P. ("STH") is a holding company, the general partner of which is MK Holdings One LLC and the limited partner of which is MacAndrews & Forbes LLC (having a 100% limited partner interest in STH).
-STH and its general and limited partners are parties to a letter agreement pursuant to which the parties agreed that (i) the general partner of STH shall have sole power to dispose of the shares of Common Stock held by STH and (ii) on all matters to be voted on by the stockholders of the Company, all shares of Common Stock held by STH shall be voted in the same proportion as the votes cast by all other holders of voting stock of the Company. - (5) Includes 2,329,004 shares of Common Stock issuable upon exercise of warrants. - (6) Includes 75,000 shares of Common Stock issuable upon exercise of options. - (7) Includes 35,000 shares of Common Stock issuable upon exercise of options - (8) Includes 265,000 shares of Common Stock issuable upon exercise of options. - (9) Includes 45,000 shares issuable upon exercise of options. - (10) Includes 55,000 shares issuable upon exercise of options. - (11) Includes 60,000 shares issuable upon exercise of options. - (12) Includes 786,668 shares of Common Stock issuable upon exercise of options. - (13) Includes 9,123 shares of Common Stock issuable upon exercise of warrants and 75,000 shares issuable upon exercise of options. - (14) Neither of Ms. Dugary or Dr. Hruby own shares of Common Stock.
-All shares listed as beneficially owned by each of them are shares issuable upon exercise of stock options. - (15) See footnotes (5)-(13).
+For purposes of computing the percentage of outstanding shares held by each person or group of persons named above on a given date, any security which such person or persons has the right to acquire within 60 days after such date is deemed to be outstanding for the purpose of computing the percentage ownership of such person or persons, but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person. - (3) MacAndrews & Forbes LLC ("M&F") is a direct, wholly owned subsidiary of MacAndrews Holdings, a holding company whose sole stockholder is Ronald O. Perelman. - (4) STH Partners L.P. ("STH") is a holding company, the general partner of which is MK Holdings One LLC and the limited partner of which is M&F (having a 100% limited partner interest in STH).
+STH and its general and limited partners are parties to a letter agreement pursuant to which the parties agreed that (i) the general partner of STH shall have sole power to dispose of the shares of Common Stock held by STH and (ii) on all matters to be voted on by the stockholders of the Company, all shares of Common Stock held by STH shall be voted in the same proportion as the votes cast by all other holders of voting stock of the Company. - (5) Includes 1,302,944 shares of Common Stock issuable upon exercise of warrants. - (6) Includes 70,000 shares of Common Stock issuable upon exercise of options. - (7) Includes 55,000 shares of Common Stock issuable upon exercise of options. - (8) Includes 35,000 shares of Common Stock issuable upon exercise of options.

+- (9) Includes 60,000 shares of Common Stock issuable upon exercise of options. - (10) Includes 95,000 shares of Common Stock issuable upon exercise of options. - (11) Includes 40,000 shares of Common Stock issuable upon exercise of options. - (12) Includes 320,000 shares of Common Stock issuable upon exercise of options. - (13) Includes 300,000 shares of Common Stock issuable upon exercise of options. - (14) Includes 40,000 shares of Common Stock issuable upon exercise of options. - (15) Effective February 25, 2011, the Company and Ms. Dugary agreed not to extend the terms of Ms. Dugary's employment agreement, and effective as of the same date, Ms. Dugary's employment as Chief Financial Officer ceased. - (16) See footnotes (5)-(15).